1987 National League Championship Series: Aftermath

-The Cardinals and Giants developed quite the disdain for each other in the mid-to-late '80s.
+The Cardinals and Giants developed quite the disdain for each other in the mid-to-late 1980s.
 One of the more memorable baseball brawls happened between the two clubs during the following season in 1988.
-The first fight was prompted by a hard slide into second by Will Clark that sent Cardinals second baseman José Oquendo reeling toward left field.
-Oquendo and shortstop Ozzie Smith both threw a punch at Clark and both benches emptied.
-Oquendo and Clark were ejected.
+The first fight was prompted by a hard slide into second by Will Clark that sent Cardinals second baseman José Oquendo reeling toward the outfield grass.
+Oquendo and shortstop Ozzie Smith threw a punch at Clark and both benches emptied; Oquendo and Clark were ejected.
 A second confrontation occurred moments later when the Cardinals' Scott Terry nearly hit Mike Aldrete in the head with a pitch.
 The teams poured onto the field again but were intercepted by the umpires.
 Terry was ejected, and the ninth inning was played without incident.

 The Cardinals would go on the lose the World Series in seven games to the Minnesota Twins.
 After their defeat in the '87 Series, the Cardinals' reign of dominance in the '80s ended.
 They did not return to the postseason until 1996, did not return to the World Series until 2004, and did not win it all until 2006.
 Giants would return to the NLCS in 1989, where they beat the Chicago Cubs in five games before losing to the Oakland Athletics in the World Series.
 The Giants did not win a World Series until 2010.

 The Cardinals and Giants have played each other three more times in the postseason, with the Giants winning all three.
 Those series wins came in the 2002 National League Championship Series, the 2012 National League Championship Series, and the 2014 National League Championship Series.
+Coincidentally, a play similar to what sparked Will Clark and José Oquendo brawl in 1988 happened in the 2012 NLCS when Cardinals' left fielder Matt Holliday slid late into Giants' second baseman Marco Scutaro in hopes to break up a double play.
+No brawl occurred this time, however.

-As of 2022, Jeffrey Leonard is the last person to be named the Most Valuable Player of a League Championship Series or World Series while a member of the losing team.
+To date, Jeffrey Leonard is the last person to be named the Most Valuable Player of a League Championship Series or World Series while a member of the losing team.